 ounces of feed per day, so one pound of feed should feed four birds

-one day, 7 pounds per week per four birds, or a bit over 4 weeks for
+one day, 7 pounds per week per four birds, so this feeder will not need refilling for around 4 weeks for

 a four hen flock.
 The feeder is designed and marketed for full size